Starrysky422/Starrysky422.github.io/_posts/2023-01-31-2022-winter-major-tutoring-school-outline.md

 - Taylor expansion
 - Riemann integral and Darboux integral
 - Integrability of continuous functions on a bounded interval
-- The fundamental theorem of Calculus
+- The fundamental theorem of calculus
 - Riemann-Stieltjes integral
 - Function of bounded variation